THE FUTURE

 Your Future Idea

-Submit a 500-word summary of your innovative food concept now - deadline is 26 Sept, 2024.
+Submit a 500-word summary of your innovative food concept now - deadline is 27 Sept, 2025.
 All participants are welcome to attend the finalist event for free.

-View the brief & submit your entry >
+View the brief >

 ROUND 02